Accounting Courses (ACCT)

 ACCT:3450 Tax Practicum (VITA) I 0-1 s.h.

 Transformative opportunity to work on real world tax problems with real clients; application of skills learned in classroom to real world problems; development of crucial accounting career soft skills including communication (explaining complicated ideas in simple language), moving out of one's comfort zone, working as a team, and having an appreciation for the importance of community service.
-Corequisites: ACCT:3400.
-Requirements: acceptance to undergraduate accounting program.

 ACCT:3451 Tax Practicum (VITA) II 2 s.h.

 Transformative opportunity to work on real world tax problems with real clients; application of skills learned in classroom to real world problems; development of crucial accounting career soft skills including communication (explaining complicated ideas in simple language), moving out of one's comfort zone, working as a team, and having an appreciation for importance of community service.
+Prerequisites: ACCT:3450.
 Requirements: successful completion of ACCT:3450 and certification on the most recent Internal Revenue Service certification tests.

 ACCT:3500 Advanced Tax Topics 3 s.h.

 Taxation of corporations and partnerships from organization through liquidation; relative merits of conducting business as C corporation, partnership, S corporation; the alternative minimum tax; introduction to tax research.
 Prerequisites: ACCT:3400.
-Requirements: senior standing.

 ACCT:3550 Financial Statement Analysis 3 s.h.